How and Where Can I Use Stencils?

 Stencils are a hot item right now.

-There are so many great designs out there and so many ways to use them.
+Stencilling can update your home or decor in a matter of minutes.
+There are so many great stencil designs out there and so many ways to use them.

 Here are some of the ways I’ve used stencils in my upcycling (click the photo to see full blog post of each project):